 Total Sales/Shop Area

-In Calxa, add a Metric for your Shop Area (setting the calculation type to End so it doesn’t accumulate when you run a multi-period report) and then use this formula in the KPI Builder.
+In Calxa, add a Metric for your Shop Area (setting the calculation type to End or Average so it doesn’t accumulate when you run a multi-period report) and then use this formula in the KPI Builder.

 Sales per Employee